Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Catnip

-Cats love catnip.
-It’s a drug to them and it activates the “happy” receptors in their brain.
+Most cats love catnip.
+It’s stimulating to them, and it activates the “happy” receptors in their brain.
 Catnip will mellow out your cat for short amounts of time, and they’ll often roll around and zone out.
-Cats go bonkers for the stuff, and there’s nothing wrong with feeding it to your cat!
+Most cats go bonkers for the stuff, and there’s nothing wrong with feeding it to your cat!

 2. Chicken